 Join Chester as he explores his new magical realm, its people, its magic, and the new body Freya has foisted on him.

 This is a story about the family we find for ourselves and embrace to face the dangers of a hostile world and how we are better for them.

 Fair warning, this work is a first draft that I've put through Grammarly so expect me to add and change the story over time.
-I'll mention any significant changes in the notes of the latest chapters.
+I'll mention any significant changes in the notes of the latest chapters or here.
 If you spot a flaw, point it out, I'll address it.
 Same with any questions you may have, they will be answered, whether you find it on the first or last chapter, or the day the chapter comes out, or a year later.

-The first rewrite is at Chapter 21.
+The first rewrite is currently at Chapter 27.

 - Overall Score

 - Style Score